509dave16/coding-campus/mean-homework/week3/homework/README.md

 ![Pokemon Strikes Image](./readme-images/strikes.png?raw=true "Poke Guess Strikes")

 The Pokemon above that will signify a strike will appear from the left, one for every time an incorrect guess is made or the timer reaches 0.
 Once 3 of the above Pokemon have been displayed, an alert will be displayed indicating that the user lost.

+##Issues
+Audio that triggers for correct guesses or incorrect guesses after a submission will sometimes not fire.
+The HTML Audio DOM Object was meant for streaming Audio.
+If I did an implementation of the AudioBuffer interface, I could possibly emulate one shot sounds.

+##Requirements
+Google Chrome